 About Darrin Berkley

-Darrin Berkley is a professor of mathematics at Howard Community College in Columbia, Md.
-He has a Bachelor’s Degree in Mathematics from Colgate University, a Master’s Degree in Mathematics Education from Millersville University, and a Doctorate in Mathematics Education from Morgan State University.
+Previously a professor of mathematics at Howard Community College in Columbia, Md., he has a Bachelor’s Degree in Mathematics from Colgate University, a Master’s Degree in Mathematics Education from Millersville University, and a Doctorate in Mathematics Education from Morgan State University.

 Darrin also has a graduate certificate in academic advising.
 He has worked with a diverse group of students to help them make decisions about college and future employment.
 He allows students to analyze and to understand the consequences behind their decisions.
 He shares the importance of getting students to invest time in their own decision-making process, which will maximize their accountability.